MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-agent-chat-mobile.md

 ### Capabilities

-- **Single-field updates**: Update one field at a time, such as opportunity stage, closing date, or deal amount.
+- **Single-field updates**: Update one field at a time, such as opportunity closing date or deal amount.
 - **Multi-field updates**: Update multiple fields in a single conversation.
 - **Mid-flow correction**: Correct or revise your input at any point before confirming the change.
 - **Opportunity and field disambiguation**: Resolve ambiguity when your input matches multiple opportunities or fields through a guided clarification flow.